 if some such variations can sometimes confer an advantage on their owners;

-if there is an overproduction so that not all will be able to survive to produce offspring themselves -
+if there is an overproduction so that not all will be able to produce offspring themselves-

 MARIO VANEECHOUTTE The scientific origin of life 2000